studygolang/gctt-godoc/Source/sort/sort.md

     }

     // Less is part of sort.Interface.
 It is implemented by looping along the
-    // less functions until it finds a comparison that is either Less or
+    // less functions until it finds a comparison that discriminates between
-    // !Less.
-Note that it can call the less functions twice per call.
-We
+    // the two items (one is less than the other).
+Note that it can call the
+    // less functions twice per call.
+We could change the functions to return
-    // could change the functions to return -1, 0, 1 and reduce the
+    // -1, 0, 1 and reduce the number of calls for greater efficiency: an
-    // number of calls for greater efficiency: an exercise for the reader. func (ms *multiSorter) Less(i, j int) bool {
+    // exercise for the reader.
+    func (ms *multiSorter) Less(i, j int) bool {
         p, q := &ms.changes[i], &ms.changes[j]
         // Try all but the last comparison.